The1stBurb/truCPU/README.md

 really badly emulates a GPU and screen
 this is big need upgrade
 VRAM is seperate from RAM
-VRAM is technically 256*256 (64 KiB). however, the screen is only 68 px wide and 17 px tall.
+VRAM is technically 256*256 bytes (64 KiB). however, the screen is only 68 px wide and 17 px tall.
 (1 px is one character)
 # RAM.py
 this holds ram class
+RAM is also 256*256 bytes (64 Kib)
 this one should be ok
 # allVars.py
 holds any vars that are accessed in multiple files